|

 Amending Procedure

 Section 1.
-The By-Laws of the Association may be amended at any regular or special meeting thereof by a variable vote of a majority (except as provided in Article VI, Section 1.i.) of the authorized voting delegates or proxy votes present at such meeting, provided that a notice of any proposed amendment or amendments shall have been sent by the Secretary to each fire department which has members of the Association at least thirty (30) days prior to the date when such regular or special meeting shall be held.
+The By-Laws of the Association may be amended at any regular or special meeting thereof by a majority vote (except as provided in Article VII, Section 1h.) of the authorized voting delegates or proxy votes present at such meeting, provided that a notice of any proposed amendment or amendments shall have been sent by the Secretary to each fire department which has members of the Association at least thirty (30) days prior to the date when such regular or special meeting shall be held.